jared-hughes/DesmosText/spec/Item.md

 Mismatching options (such as `loop backward` not inside the `slider` namespace), are treated as compile-time errors.

 Desmos automatically prunes keys (using `delete obj[key]`) that are the same as the default (presumably to save server space/bandwidth).
 Hence default options such as `label: outline` are omitted from processing because they carry no information.

+If an item line specifies something twice, the former gets overriden and a compile-time warning is emitted.

 ### Colors